pat-och/Craftsmanship-Software-Resources/README.md

 # __Craftsmanship Software Resources__

-below are some references (PHP oriented for some of them) that guided me in deep comprehension the Why and the How to do clean, robust and secure code with optimum agility
+below are some references (PHP oriented for some of them) that guided me in deep comprehension for the Why and the How to do clean, robust and secure code with optimum agility

 ## Hexagonal/Clean architecture
 - [DDD, Hexagonal, Onion, Clean, CQRS, … How I put it all together by Herbeto Graca](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/) [article] [en]